The first call of the day from your mom you can handle.

 Five minutes pass.
 You answer the ringing phone again.

-Six more minutes go by and the phone rings yet again.
+Six minutes later, the phone rings yet again.
 You check the caller ID and decide to ignore it.
 The rule of three has kicked in.
 You know Mom is alright because you’ve already spoken (twice).
 She has heard your voice.
-It’s okay to ignore the call, and yet you still feel guilty.
+It’s okay to ignore the call, but you still feel guilty.

 Why Do Elderly Parents Make Us Feel Guilty?